Pech people: Legal protection

-The Pech people are considered to be one of the nine ethnic groups recognised by the Honduran state, the others including Tawkahka, Tolupan, Lenca, Maya horit, Graifuna, Islenos de Habla Inglesa and Nahua.
+The Pech people are considered to be one of the nine ethnic groups recognised by the Honduran state, the others including Tawkahka, Tolupan, Lenca, Maya chorti, Graifuna, Isleños de Habla Inglesa and Nahua.
 According to the 2001 government census, the population of the Pech is listed as 4, 138.
 These groups were the only Indigenous groups named by the census, allowing the Pech people to be recognised both by legal and non-legal bodies.

 The Federation of Pech Tribes of Honduras unites 12 Pech tribes and aims to protect their ancestral lands.
 Previously, the Federation fought the creation of a 'people-free' national park, which aimed to cut communities off from their traditional livelihoods and stop the using of land to harvest liquidambar, a sweet gum used in fragrances.
 In efforts to fight these 'people-free' national parks, the Honduran government, instead signed a co-management agreement with the Pech people.
 This agreement legally allows the Pech people to co-manage 34, 000 hectares of the Anthropological and Forest Reserve, Montana del Carbon.
 The Federation has also established a liquidambar cooperative, which shares the profit between community members and funding for education and public health systems.
 The Federation also gave the Pech community international attention when it won the Equator Prize, an award organised by the United Nations Development Programme's Equator Initiative.

 The Pech people are also protected under the Honduran Institute of Anthropology and History (IHAH).
 The IHAH is a government agency that was founded in 1952.
 According to the IHAH, this agency is "dedicated to conserving, protecting, and in some sense, officially defining the country's national culture."
 The IHAH maintains arachnological sites where ethnographic and historical research takes place for the elaborations of Honduras.
 In conjunction with the Honduran government's push for tourism, the IHAH, produces a vision of Honduran national identity that is functional to the needs of the international tourism industry.
 Previous studies on tourism in the Honduran north-eastern coast, have discovered that tourism investment, including actions of the Honduran government and United Nations program, have resulted in community division, environmental damage and dispossession of land with profits remaining in the hands of elite Honduran and international tourist investors.